-Please click here to view tentative Fall 2017 schedule for the class.
+Please click here to view the tentative Fall 2017 and early 2018 schedule for the class.

 This is a Powerpoint that was presented at Fo Guan Shan Hawaii when an English-language Dharma class was proposed.
 Run the presentation to see the beard grow!